Skip to content

 Prefectural Gongendo Park aims to be a “park that serves as a base for recreation and a place to interact with the water” by utilizing the waterside space of Gongendo Reservoir and Satte Gongendo Sakuratsutsumi, which is famous for cherry blossoms.

-This park consists of four parks, each with its own characteristics : Park No. 1, which is a multi-purpose sports field; Park No. 3, which has history, culture, and greenery; Park No. 4, which is Satte Gongendo Sakuratsutsumi; and Park No. 2, which is for recreational purposes.
+This park is made up of four parks, each with its own unique characteristics and covering a total area of 35 hectares: Park No. 1 is a multi-purpose sports field; Park No. 3 is rich in history, culture and greenery; Park No. 4 is the site of the Satte Gongendo cherry blossom embankment; and Park No. 2 is for recreational purposes.

 Multi-Purpose Sports Square (Park No. 1)